Learn more about the O’Neill in Costa Rica program

 Additional Costs

-You will need to pay for your flight to Costa Rica, food that is not included in the program, vaccinations, and other incidentals.
+Students will pay for their own flight to and from Costa Rica, meals that are not included in the Program Fee, and other personal incidentals

 Scholarships